Set up your 2-step verification

 Authenticator (TOTP) app

 Time-based one-time password (TOTP) apps generate unique, time-sensitive security codes.
-Coinbase supports Duo and Google Authenticator.
-Any app that supports the TOTP protocol, like Microsoft Authenticator, should also work.
+Coinbase supports all authenticator apps, including Duo, Google Authenticator, and Microsoft Authenticator.

-Sign in to your Coinbase account using a web browser.
+2. Sign in to the 2-step verification settings page from a web browser.

 Coinbase Security Prompt